damianhakert/damianhakert.github.io/source/handbook/ux/index.html.md

 ### Designer

 Issues should be tagged with 'UX' if UX work is required.

 1. Work on issues tagged with 'UX' on [CE](https://gitlab.com/gitlab-org/gitlab-ce/issues?label_name=ux) and [EE](https://gitlab.com/gitlab-org/gitlab-ce/issues?label_name=ux).
 Prioritize issues scheduled for the current milestone.
 If all the issues for the current milestone have been addressed, seek out issues tagged 'coming soon'.
 1. UX issues have a tendency to expand in scope.
 Aggressively split off new issues, ideas, and concepts into their own issues.
 Large issue become really challenging to drive decisions in and make progress on.
 If you are ever unsure how to split apart large issues, work with the UX Lead.
-1. Before you handoff the work, make sure to update the issue description with the single source of truth.
-Update the issue desciprtion if the single source of truth changes while the work is going on.
+1. Before you hand off the work, make sure to update the issue description with the single source of truth.
+Update the issue description if the single source of truth changes while the work is going on.
 If the developer implementing the issue ever has any questions on what they should implement, they can ask the designer to update the issue description with the design.
 1. Once UX work is completed and feedback addressed, unassign yourself and remove the UX label.
 Add the next [workflow label](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/PROCESS.md#workflow-labels) needed for the issue.
 Typically, this is the Frontend label.
 1. Continue to follow the issue, addressing any additional UX issues that come up.